Museum of Contemporary Art San Diego

-The Museum of Contemporary Art San Diego (or MCASD), in San Diego, California, US, is an art museum focused on the collection, preservation, exhibition, and interpretation of works of art from 1950 to the present.
+The Museum of Contemporary Art San Diego (MCASD) is an art museum in La Jolla, a community of San Diego, California.
+It is focused on the collection, preservation, exhibition, and interpretation of works of art from 1950 to the present.

-Mission

-The stated mission of the Museum of Contemporary Art San Diego is to invite all audiences to “experience our world, our region, and ourselves through the prism of contemporary art.”
-MCASD seeks to “inspire expansive thinking and an inclusive world.”

 Binational mandate

 Located in the border city of San Diego, the museum's binational mandate includes a focus on artists from both sides of the US/Mexico border, celebrating both San Diego and Tijuana’s artistic communities.
 MCASD has held several exhibitions that explore cross-border themes, including Being Here With You / Estando aquí contigo: 42 Artists from San Diego and Tijuana, The Very Large Array: San Diego/Tijuana Artists in the MCA Collection and Strange New World: Art and Design from Tijuana.

+In 2023, artists Celia Álvarez Muñoz and Griselda Rosas exhibited their artwork to express their lived experiences from living on both U.S. and Mexico borderlands.
+More than 35 pieces of art were exhibited by these two artists.
+They exhibited their special representations of artwork including sculptural installations, textile drawings, embroidery, book projects, and photographic series.
+Both exhibit a unique and share a circulation of cultures with their artwork.